buckbaskin/buckbaskin.github.io/content/hiker-plays-firewatch.md

 it seems like the person on the other end of the line has feelings about what I say.

-- I've actaully been to a fire watch tower, and most everything (except the fact that the ones I've been to are not in use) looks as expected.
+- I've actually been to a fire watch tower, and most everything (except the fact that the ones I've been to are not in use) looks as expected.

 - Trail signs remain super useful.